Credit Cards

 Tips for managing multiple credit cards

-If you decide that having multiple cards is a good choice for you, follow these tips for managing them effectively:
+If you decide having multiple cards is a good choice for you, follow these tips for managing them effectively:

 • Only carry the cards you actually use.
 You likely don’t need to physically carry every single card you have.
 For instance, if you use one card specifically for paying bills, it doesn’t need to take up space in your wallet—keep it at home for convenience and added security.